 Bonds may seem far from getting in, but history shows there’s a chance he could earn more than 75 percent of the Hall of Fame voting by year nine or 10.
 Andre Dawson and Don Drysdale, among others, shared similar situations, though the circumstances are of course different in Bonds’ case.

 Ryan Thibodaux has been collecting ballot information and compiling it here, and it shows even more support for Bonds among publicly known ballots.
 The former Pirate and Giant still needs more than 60 votes based off 2019 HOF tracker figures, however.

 It doesn’t take a rocket scientist to know that Barry Bonds was one of the most gifted players to ever play the game of baseball.
 Even before the steroid allegations, he was a two-time MVP in Pittsburgh and likely on track for Cooperstown.

 The San Francisco Giants legend deserves a spot in Cooperstown, even if that means an asterisk on his plaque.
 You can’t try to hold Bonds accountable while letting Selig off the hook.
 It doesn’t work that way.

-Joe Morgan, the Hall of Fame’s vice chairman, has argued to keep steroid users out.
+The late Joe Morgan, the former Hall of Fame’s vice chairman, argued to keep steroid users out.
 Reggie Jackson, another storied Hall-of-Famer, has argued the opposite side.
 And as The Undefeated notes, racists like Cap Anson taint the Hall already.
 Plus, players still use PEDs and drugs in today’s game and were using long before the steroid era.
 Ever heard of greenies or Doc Ellis’ LSD no-hitter?

 Several suspected steroid users such as Ivan Rodriguez, Jeff Bagwell and Mike Piazza have already garnered induction in recent years.
 Bud Selig, the overseer of the steroid era, has also been enshrined.